tmtsoftware/csw-c/README.md

 See the [examples](./examples) directory for examples of how to publish different kinds of events.

+# Building and Installing

+## Dependencies
+This project depends on these packages, which can be installed with `yum`, `dnf`, `apt`, depending on the Linux flavor (or `brew`, `port` for Macs).
+Alternatively, you can install them from the source code.
+The makefiles will look for them in the standard places:

+* cmake
+* libev, libev-devel
+* libcbor, libcbor-devel
+* libuuid, libuuid-devel
+* hiredis, hiredis-devel

 This is a *Work in progress*.